Fermi polaron laser in two-dimensional semiconductors: Derivation of self-energies

 Now, we average over the exciton fields

 and we define the effective action $S_\Delta^{\mathrm{SE}}$.
 Employing now the properties of Gaussian integrals, and the trace-log formula, we can write the action

 where in the final step we left only the linear term in~$\hat V$.
 The action $S_\Delta^{\mathrm{SE}}$ together with $S_\Delta$ leads to the identification of the self-energy $\hat \Sigma_\Delta$ of the form, given in Eq.~\eqref{SED}.
 Once again, similarly to the calculation of the exciton self-energy, the GFs in self-consistent calculations are upgraded to the dressed GFs in $\hat \Sigma_\Delta$.
-The diagrams contributing to the self-energy can be represented as in~Fig.~\ref{fig:diags}b.
+The diagrams contributing to the self-energy lead to the Dyson equation for the molecular GF shown in~Fig.~\ref{fig:diags}b.